-How our level crossing risk reduction programme is improving safety on the network
+How our level crossing risk reduction programme is improving safety on the network.

 Why do we close level crossings?

-Level crossings were part of a network built around 180 years ago, when there were fewer and slower trains, no cars and the pace of life was much slower.
+Level crossings were part of a rail network built around 180 years ago, when there were fewer and slower trains, no cars and the pace of life was much slower.
 If you were to build a railway today it would not have any level crossings.
 For example, HS1 does not have any level crossings.

 We believe the most effective way of reducing level crossing risk is to eliminate the crossing completely by closing it.
-Where we cannot do this we will look at options to make the crossing safer.
+Where we cannot do this, we will look at options to make the crossing safer.